 Chipola's students and academic organizations have earned state and national recognition, including Christiana Prichard, a former student named the number one college student among all students in Florida's colleges and universities according to Florida Leader Magazine.
 Prichard was selected from hundreds of nominees from public and private colleges and universities in Florida.
-In 2009, several students were honored.
-Russell Register was named a member of the Coca-Cola Academic Scholars Bronze Team and was highlighted in the April 6 edition of USA Today.
-Cassie Mitchell was named a finalist in the Coca-Cola Academic Scholars Team.
-Both students were named to the All-Florida First Team.
-Mitchell was also awarded a scholarship from the Coca-Cola Scholars Foundation.
+In 2011, two more students were honored.
+Caitlyn Pritchard was named First Team All-USA Academic Team and a Guistwhite Scholar and MaryBeth Alderman was named to the All-USA Academic Team and the Coca Cola Academic Scholars All-American Academic Gold Team.

-Campus organizations such as Phi Theta Kappa, Brain Bowl, Mu Alpha Theta, and Phi Beta Lambda reflect Chipola College's commitment to academic growth among the student body both inside and outside the classroom.
+Campus organizations such as Phi Theta Kappa, Brain Bowl, Mu Alpha Theta, and Phi Beta Lambda reflect Chipola College's commitment to academic growth among students both inside and outside the classroom.
 The college nurtures and guides the students in these organizations, expanding their educational opportunities into regional and national arenas.
 Student members are encouraged to interact and sometimes compete with their peers at colleges nationwide.
+Through membership, students are exposed to new experiences through conferences in Florida and in distant locations like Los Angeles, Dallas, Boston, Denver, Nashville, Minneapolis, and Seattle.